Skip to content

 Version badge

-Large Language Models (LLMs) are a specific type of Generative AI model that are designed for generating human-like text based on the input and context provided.
+Large Language Models (LLMs) are specific types of AI models that are designed for generating humanlike text based on the input and context provided.
 These models are trained on vast amounts of text data, allowing them to learn patterns, syntax, and semantic relationships between words and phrases.

-With LLMs, Cognigy virtual agents can understand and respond to user input in a natural way.
+With LLMs, Cognigy AI Agents can understand and respond to user input in a natural way.
 These models make conversations more engaging by generating relevant and contextually appropriate responses.
 LLMs also assist in managing dialogues and providing multilingual support, enhancing the overall conversational experience for users.

 Supported Models

-The table below lists the LLMs supported by Cognigy out of the box.
-Alternatively, you can specify another model that is not presented in the table.
+The table below lists LLMs supported by Cognigy.AI.
+You can also specify another model that is not presented in the table.
 To do so, select the Custom Model parameter when creating a model and specify both the model type and name.
 For more information about adding a custom model for a selected LLM provider, refer to the Add a Model section.

 Models/